ParadigmHyperloop/Routes/README.md

 - https://prd-tnm.s3.amazonaws.com/StagedProducts/Elevation/13/IMG/USGS_NED_13_n42w071_IMG.zip
 - https://prd-tnm.s3.amazonaws.com/StagedProducts/Elevation/1/IMG/n35w119.zip

 Once you download data, create a "data" folder in the repo.
 Unzip the downloads and copy in the .img file.

+## Refernece
+This algorithm is an OpenCL implementaion the paper by Casey J. Handmer.
+This paper can be found at https://arxiv.org/pdf/1503.01524.pdf